 <item>

-<guid isPermaLink="true">https://community.boschrexroth.com/ctrlx-works-mpp856pr/post/which-version-to-select-for-new-project-2-6-or-3-6-Y17EO35uLHaSHSg</guid>
+<guid isPermaLink="true">https://community.boschrexroth.com/ctrlx-drive-5thklqt9/post/technology-app-hardware-compatibility-UYdVrtBXO50ceWM</guid>

 </item>